jjuinni/Portfolio/Coursework/README.md

 4/5 in progress
 - [Certificate]()
 - [Course reference](https://www.coursera.org/specializations/excel-mysql)
-- Use of tools and methods such as Excel, Tableau, and MySQL to analyze data, create forecasts and models, design visualizations, and communicate insights.
+- Description: Use of tools and methods such as Excel, Tableau, and MySQL to analyze data, create forecasts and models, design visualizations, and communicate insights.

 </details>